 You can take off the hospital gown and ask for a clean one anytime, but you never have to worry about washing it.

-To me, the simplicity of the provided gown is way worth it.
+To me, the simplicity of the gown provided was way worth it .

 4. The Placenta Has To Be Delivered Separately